 In many cases, customers feel shy about contacting support about any sort of issue.
 Even if they are visibly upset about a problem from your perspective, your positivity and eagerness to help will be reassuring and will let them know you can handle their problem with ease.

-Empathy is helpful in every professional relationship.
+Having empathy in sales is crucial when building professional relationships.
 The more you show the other person that you are happy to help them, that you understand their problems and that you are respectful no matter what, the more at ease they will feel about using your services.

 No matter the reason a prospect contacts you, always stay professional and treat them with the same level of respect.
 There is no better way to get a person to become a customer, or convert a one-time customer to a repeat customer, than by showing them that you will support and respect them at any time.